Opioid Drug Addiction: Long-Term Effects

 • altered pain perception

-Recovery from long-term opioid addiction can help reduce and even reverse some symptoms of prolonged opioid abuse.
+Recovery from long-term opioid addiction can help reduce and even reverse some symptoms of prolonged opioid misuse.
 In general, inpatient treatment will provide the best environment for detox and early-stage recovery.

 On a case-by-case basis, outpatient therapy and care management can help ensure a successful rehabilitation recovery.